Disappearance of Aimee Semple McPherson: Alleged kidnappers

 The McPherson party, apart from McPherson's testimony, claimed actual contact with the kidnappers through attorney-at-law Russell A. McKinley, who was trusted by the kidnappers because he was blind.
 On two occasions May and June, two men calling themselves Miller and Wilson—aliases for "Steve" and the unnamed assailant of the McPherson complaint—allegedly approached him and made an offer to return McPherson for $25,000.
-They told him that a rubber mask was briefly used on McPherson when taking her and the drug was laced with one quarter grain (16 mg) of morphine, ensuring she was "doped" safely and quickly.
+They told him that a rubber mask was briefly used on McPherson when taking her and the drug was laced with one quarter grain (16mg) of morphine, ensuring she was "doped" safely and quickly.
 They were given four questions, passed to McKinley from Kennedy, that only her daughter could answer, to prove that the men actually had her.
 Mildred Kennedy also gave McKinley $1,000 to assist him in his work.
 A ransom note was relayed and given to the police who, in disguise, visited a hotel lobby drop site as a precaution in case it was genuine.
 No results were forthcoming and the note was dismissed as fraudulent.
 Another ransom note demanding $500,000 was sent to the Angelus Temple with two of the questions correctly answered.
 McPherson later recalled an incident from her captivity when two of the kidnappers returned annoyed from an errand at a hotel, stating that they had recognized the detectives positioned there and left.
 She also said that they asked her personal questions and once she realized what they were doing, she refused to answer further.
 She thought that the $500,000 being asked for her return was way too much, because the Temple did not have it.
 One of them then burned her with his cigar in an attempt to get the other two questions answered.
 They threatened to take a finger if their ransom note did not work.
 Some days later, McPherson escaped.

 Attorney R. A. McKinley and his secretary, Bernice Morris.
-The blind Long Beach attorney was killed in an automobile accident and had claimed to have been approached by the alleged McPherson kidnappers in a deal for ransom.